In heaven we will know each other by the glance of the soul. – St. Elizabeth Seaton

 But there is no perhaps.
 I can never turn back the clock and silence the lies and excuses that over-ruled my conscience.

-Although my sadness lingered, I could rest in the assurance that, in my repentance, God forgave me for killing my baby.
+I could rest in the assurance that God forgave me for killing my baby, although my terrible sadness lingered.

-Oh, what solace is that thought!
-She forgives me.
+Oh, what solace that thought provides; She forgives me.